What is ACH debit?

 ACH payments are fast, safe and usually either free or very cheap.
 However, they’re often not available when you want to send a payment internationally.
 Instead, you may be better off using a specialist service like Wise.

-Save up to 6x on Wise international transfers, and send easy instant online payments in over 50 currencies around the world.
-You’ll always get the real mid-market exchange rate with no markups and no hidden fees.
+You’ll always get the mid-market exchange rate with no markups and no hidden fees.

-Wise accounts are opened and operated online or using your mobile device for convenience - and you can even get a linked debit card to let you spend easily using the mid-market exchange rate in 200 countries.
+Wise accounts are opened and operated online or using your mobile device for convenience — and you can even get a linked debit card to let you spend easily in 170+ countries.

-Direct deposit is a push payment - a form of ACH credit.
+Direct deposit is a push payment — a form of ACH credit.
 Direct deposits are commonly used when employers pay salary, or when government agencies distribute social security payments.
-In this case, the payer organizes and pushes the payments out to land automatically in the recipient accounts.

 ACH debit payments are pull payments.
 That means that they’re initiated by the recipient, not the sender.